The Faculty of Arts offers three enrolment options for students entering the first year of the Bachelor of Arts degree program at UBC:

 CAP is an 18-credit cohort program that offers first-year students an introduction to core disciplines in the humanities, social sciences, and creative and performing arts.
-In groups of no more than 125, students study together in one of five multidisciplinary streams that group linked-but-separate courses connected by a broad research topic.
+In groups of no more than 125, and in small seminars, students study together in one of five multidisciplinary streams that group linked-but-separate courses connected by a broad research topic.
 Stream options are announced annually, and have included “Global Citizens,” “Law and Society,” and “Media Studies.”

 Working with concepts and issues in conversation across their courses, students learn to think with breadth and flexibility about complex questions and ideas.
 Instructors in each stream work to ensure that learning material, course assignments, and examinations are coordinated to support student learning, and collaborate throughout the year on one or more team-taught activity.
 At the end of the year, students can showcase their research at the CAP Student Conference, an event for students, faculty, and the university community.

 Students in all streams take either Arts Studies ASTU 100 or ASTU 101, Arts Studies seminars of no more than 25 that introduce them to academic writing and research.
 ASTU 100, offered in four of the five stream options, also introduces the study of literature.
 The small setting is ideal to help students develop the academic writing and research skills they will need as members of the university community.
 ASTU 100 and 101 instructors introduce students to the UBC Library system and train them how to do effective research for assignments and projects.